ttytm/nimpretty_t/README.md

 </a>
 <br><br>

-A simple `nimpretty` wrapper that extends formatting for files with tab indentation.
+A `nimpretty` wrapper that extends its formatting capabilities to files with tab indentation.

-## Intro
+## Overview

 To allow tab characters for indentation, we can put a source filter at the beginning of a nim file.